xaur/decred-proposals/market-makers/arguments.md

 ### Concern: MM liquidity is not organic

 Summary: there are two things that can be inorganic - liquidity and volume.
 Some people mix up the two.
-Most agree that inorganic fake volume is bad.
-Opinions diverge whether liquidity provided by MM is organic or not.
+Most agree that inorganic/faked volume is bad.
+Opinions vary whether liquidity provided by MM is organic or not.

-For reference, liquidity is simply open orders while volume is born when those orders are consumed and the trade finishes.
+For reference, liquidity is simply open orders while volume is born when those orders are consumed and the trade is executed.

 > it is creating inorganic liquidity, which is not created by any new users, holders, or stakers.
 I, personally, would like to see a more "grassroots" approach to liquidity, allowing it to organically increase as more and more people learn about the incredible value inherent in Decred's design. (@fort3hlulz on [2019-08-08](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/10))

-Counter-arguments:
+Counterarguments:

 > We frequently provide OTC quotes in DCR.
 Our proposal would bring some of this liquidity to exchanges.
 It's by no means inorganic!
 DCR has had years to develop liquidity naturally, and currently on-exchange liquidity is low.
 For that reason, we were asked to develop a plan for increasing it. (@grapefruittrading on [2019-08-08](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b/comments/14))